surbhivar/Linear-Search/README.md

 # Linear-Search
- Given an array arr[] of n elements,a function to search a given element x in arr[].
+ Given an array arr[] of n elements, a function to search a given element x in arr[].
 The time complexity of algorithm is O(n).